gjustoo/gjustoo/README.md

 # HI!

--  Hi, my name is Gabriel, I work as a Software Developer in Valencia, Spain
+-  Hi, my name is Gabriel, I work as a Software Developer in Spain

 #### 📫 How to reach me